vilia-fr/twx-cli/utilities/exporter/README.md

 The configuration properties are:

-- exportRepository: the TWX repository where the entities will be exported as Source Control.
-By default **SystemRepository**

-- exportFolder: path of the folder in the repository.
-By default **twx-src**

-- exportLocalizationTokenPrefix: used to export localizations tokens.
+- **exportLocalizationTokenPrefix**: used to export localizations tokens.
 Will exports all tokens that matches the configured prefix.

-- projectExportList: list of the TWX project that will be exported.
+- **projectExportList**: list of the TWX project that will be exported.
 Used to only export relevant projects.

-- configurationTablesToClean: used to clean configuration table for export.
+- **configurationTablesToClean**: used to clean configuration table for export.
 This table contains a list of things, and for each a list of configuration table names.
 For configured thing/configuration tables, the tables will be exported empty, so specific environment configurations can be omitted in the export.

-- groupsToClean: list of groups that will be cleaned during the export.
+- **groupsToClean**: list of groups that will be cleaned during the export.
 Used to not export environment specific users.

 ### Export